Kaffy: Career

 Kaffy's dancing career took off after she went to an event to perform onstage by someone who spotted her when she used to go to the National Stadium during weekends for dance rehearsals and workouts.

+Imagneto Dance Company

-In 2006, Kaffy led her dance group to break the Guinness Book of Record for "Longest Dance Party" after they danced for 55hours and 40minutes.
-She is currently a dance instructor who has developed innovative visualisation-based methods for teaching dance and dance fitness in an accelerated-learning format.
+Imagneto Dance Company is a Lagos-based dance group owned and founded by Kaffy, a Nigerian dance instructor and choreographer.
+In 2006, Kaffy led the dance group to break the Guinness Book of Record for "Longest Dance Party" after they danced for 55hours and 40minutes at the Nokia Silverbird Danceathon.
+The company also won AFRIMMA's Best Dance Group 2014.

+The Dance Workshop

 In 2017, she created 'The Dance Workshop ' a dance convention aimed at training and mentoring professional dancers as well as promoting cultural exchange within the Nigerian dance industry.
 The 2017 Edition featured America's leading choreographer, AY Hollywood.

 Personal life

 She was married to Joseph Ameh, the music director and drummer for Nigerian duo P-Square from June 2012 to January 2022.
 She filed for divorce on 11 January 2022.
 She has two children with him.